 Instance Swap Property

 In a component, the user can signify which instances are swappable.
-They can choose from the same component subset or the available library.
+We can choose from the same component subset or the available library.
+To apply, select the instance which is swappable and then apply the Instance Swap Property.
+That instance can be changed from the component panel.
 The user can also choose a default instance, which will act as the placeholder.

 The text property shows the editable text in a component that the user can edit from the properties panel instead of clicking until you reach the text layer.
 To create a text property, select the text and apply the text property from the ‘Content’ option in the property tab.